rmgk/consysT-project.github.io/install.md

 ## Using a replica system

-Now **consysT** can be used to replicate any (serializable) Java objects.
+Now ConSysT can be used to replicate any (serializable) Java objects.
 For example, assume you have the two classes below:

 ```java
 public class ObjA implements Serializable {